-I’m witnessing an alarming scenario: in desperation, people call these numbers thinking they’re actually legitimate, official, Microsoft Outlook.com support numbers (they’re not), and either of two things happen:
+It’s an alarming scenario: in desperation, people call these numbers, thinking they’re legitimate, official, support numbers (they’re not).
+One of two things happen:

 - They get scammed.

-It ends up much like the “Microsoft Support Scam” (where so-called support engineers call you claiming your computer is “causing problems on the internet”) … except you’ve made their job easier by calling them.
+It’s all very much like the “Microsoft support scam” (where so-called support engineers call you claiming your computer is “causing problems on the internet”) … except you’ve made their job easier by calling them!

-After listening to your concerns, a scammer will often offer to take remote access of your machine to “fix” things, only to install malware, or worse.
+After listening to your concerns, a scammer offers to take remote access of your machine to “fix” things, only to install malware or worse.
 Or they’ll insist you purchase expensive software you don’t need.

-Even if they’re legitimate (albeit not Microsoft, because Microsoft has no phone support for Outlook.com), they can’t do anything you can’t do yourself.
+Even if they’re legitimate (albeit not from the free service, because free services have no phone support), they can’t do anything you can’t do yourself.
 They have no special access or magic wand to help you with your account problems.

 All they can do is make your wallet lighter.

-When I mention this scenario to people, the first reaction is to blame Google for allowing these sites to appear in search results at all.
+When I mention this scenario to people, their first reaction is to blame Google (or whatever other search engine they used) for allowing these sites to appear in search results.

 It’s not that simple.
 Not even close.

-- If a site does get kicked out by Google, the folks behind it simply set up a new site and start the search ranking game over again.
-In fact, knowing they’ll be kicked out eventually, they could always be grooming replacement sites to keep the process going.
-For Google, it’s a game of whack-a-mole.
+- If a site does get kicked out by a search engine, the scammers simply set up a new site and start the search-ranking game over again.
+In fact, knowing they’ll be kicked out eventually, they can continually create replacement sites to keep the process going.
+For the search engines, it’s a game of whack-a-mole.

 - What is a “legitimate” site, anyway?
-Sure, actual illegal activity is banned by Google’s terms of service, but what if it’s completely legal – just somewhat misleading?
+Sure, actual illegal activity is banned, but what if it’s completely legal but somewhat misleading?
 Or it’s just expensive?
-Or it’s just willing to go along with your mistaken belief that it’s really Microsoft?
+Or it’s just willing to go along with your mistaken belief that it’s really the free service you’re having problems with?
 (It’s not.)

-- What if there are actual, legitimate sites that perform a real service for Outlook.com users in need?
-How is Google supposed to tell the difference based on a web page?
+- What if there are legitimate sites that perform a real service for users in need?
+How is a search engine supposed to tell the difference based on a webpage?

-Speaking of others, there’s much more to it than just Microsoft.
+Speaking of others: there’s more to it, still.

-I’ve been using Outlook.com as my example here, but in reality, it applies to just about any popular free online service, most notably Yahoo!
-Mail, GMail, and possibly others.
+I’ve been using Outlook.com as my example here, but in reality, this issue applies to any popular free online service, most notably Yahoo!, Gmail, and many others.

-Here’s the kicker: I took one of the phone numbers that appeared in the search result for “outlook.com support phone number” and turned around and used Google to search for it.
+Here’s the kicker: I took one of the phone numbers that appeared in the search result for “outlook.com support phone number” and Googled that phone number.
 The results, as a clickbait headline might say, will surprise you.

-Of course, that number appeared for entries associated with Outlook.com, as well as Hotmail and Windows Live and MSN support.
-That much is somewhat expected, as those are all Microsoft products, and all actually the same Microsoft service.
+Of course, that number appeared for entries associated with Outlook.com, as well as other Microsoft products.

-However, that phone number also turned up for Yahoo!
-Mail and Gmail support.
-If there was any question before, it should be very clear: this number isn’t provided by any of those services, as there’s simply no way they’d support each other’s email.
+However, that phone number also turned up for Yahoo! and Gmail support.
+If there was any question before, it should be clear now: this number isn’t provided by any of those services, as there’s no way they’d do tech support for each other’s services.